nicobabot/Lost_NicolasBabotAltisen/README.md

  To take the ticket of the cinema you have to pick the money, if you don't have the money you can't take the ticket.
 My zork have a easter egg that if the user realize that can take the box to the cinema will be able to pick the ticket without having the money.

+Now all entities have a list and the program use kbhit.

+Now I have implemented buy and sell, the commands to buy are: buy ____ from seller.  &&  sell ____ to seller

+You start with 0$ and the npc of the shop gives you 20$.
+If you go another time to the shop and you have 0$ the seller gives you more money.

+Now there is an enemy that is the thug when the fight begin the user can use: attack thug, kick thug this is the special attack that have 5 seconds of cooldown.

+I implement the command "use" because when you are fighting you can use potion to heal you.

+At the start there's a guy and if player put talk can talk with the guy.

+Road to dinish the game:
+You have to pick ladder and equip it.
+Then go to school, say pass south and go to the house 2 and pick wrench that increse your damage you go east and you will find shop, there you can buy potion for use at the fight.
+Finally you have to arrive to house 3 pick and equip key then open east door and win.

 Nicolas Babot, Bachelor's Degree in Video Game Design and Development of CITM Terrassa, Spain.